phult/sam.io/README.md

 ## `/config`

-As the name imples, cantains all application configurations such as: application port, debug mode, session driver, controllers directory, etc.
+As the name imples, cantains all application configurations such as: application port, debug mode, session configuration, autoload class map, service providers, etc.

 ## `/controllers`

-The directory contains application controllers.
+The default directory contains application controllers.

-By default, all controllers in this directory will be loaded automatically at start time.
+By default, all controllers in this directory will be loaded automatically at booting time that configured as autoload directory in `config.app` file.

-You can always configure to load your custom controllers in `/start/controllers.js` file

 ## `/core`